wearwolf/FloppyImageRectifier/Docs/GWConvert.md

 The function then reads 168 integers from dat and stores it in trk_offs.
 It then does a loop from 0 to 168 and tries to read the offset from trk_offs.
-If there's an error reading the value it breaks out of the loop. if the value is 0 or greater than 0x2b0 (The typical end of the track offset list) it just continues.
+If there's an error reading the value it breaks out of the loop. if the value is 0 or greater than 0x2b0 (The typical end of the track offset list) it just continues and leaves the track offset unmodified.
 Otherwise it divides the value by 4 and then subtracts 4.
 It then verifies that the result is greater than 0.
 If it is then it adds the result to the end of trk_offs (I don't know what this is for)

 After this it checks for the existence of an extension block and parses it (I don't think any of my images use this).